 Store Meringue Cookies in a Dry Spot

 Storing the meringue cookies in a dry spot will be important.
-If you keep the cookies somewhere that is too humid, then the meringue will get stickier.
+If you keep them somewhere that’s too humid, the meringue will get stickier.

-You might want to put the meringue cookies in a container and then place them in a dry location.
+You might want to put them in a container and then place them in a dry location.
 This will ensure that they don’t soak up extra moisture somewhere along the way.

 The meringue might have turned out perfectly and then taken on extra moisture because you didn’t store the cookies properly.
-Take the time to find a good dry spot for the cookies.
+Take the time to find a good dry spot for them next time.

-If you make sure to store the cookies properly, you’ll have a much better experience.
-Your meringue cookies should be very tasty if all goes well.
+If you make sure to store them properly, you’ll have a much better experience.
+Your cookies should be very tasty if all goes well.

 Wait to Box the Cookies Until They’ve Cooled

 Waiting to box the cookies until they’ve cooled is important.
-It’s a good idea to store the meringue cookies in a box or container, but doing so too soon can go wrong.
+It’s a good idea to store them in a box or container, but doing so too soon can go wrong.

 Give the cookies a chance to cool down on the counter for a while.
-The cookies will lose more moisture as they cool down, and that will keep the meringue from getting sticky.
+They’ll lose more moisture as they cool down, and that will keep the meringue from getting sticky.

 Once the cookies have cooled, you’ll be able to box them and put them away.
-Find a good dry spot for the cookies and you’ll be able to eat them whenever you want.
+Find a good dry spot for them and you’ll be able to eat them whenever you want.